Tabula Rasa (Brymo album): Composition

 On the album's opener "Back to Love", Brymo expresses himself spiritually, emotionally and creatively.
 In "Fe Mi", he pleads for physical love; the song features a guitar riff and rhythmic claps.
-"Prick No Get Shoulder", a metaphor for enjoying life's pleasures with caution, depicts a condition of being.
-Music critic Michael Kolawole praised Brymo for "weaving and juxtaposing long-winded cautious narratives about self-responsibility on the track".
+The song "Prick No Get Shoulder" portrays a state of being and serves as a metaphor for taking caution when enjoying life's pleasures.
+Music critic Michael Kolawole praised Brymo for "weaving and juxtaposing long-winded cautious narratives about self-responsibility" on the track.
 In "Dear Child", Brymo narrates the fickleness of life and the unconditional love between a grandmother and her grandchild.
-"Ję Lé O Sinmi" (Yoruba: Kindergarten) is a memoir of Brymo's past as an innocent child in the daycare to that of a mature man.
+In "Ję Lé O Sinmi" (Yoruba: Kindergarten), he recounts his journey from a young, naive child in daycare to an adult.

 "Alone" is a spoken word track about discovering one's self.
 "Never Look Back" is a compelling charge to owning up and taking responsibility.
 In "Jungle Fever", Brymo sings about the unrest of the populace; the latter part of the song is a metaphor for being angry at the status quo.
 "1 Pound" is an Afrobeat song with trademark horns and meandering guitar licks.
 "Again" is a song about starting love all over again; it is composed of grand drums and a choir-like hum.